 - Construction of essays/reports, retrieval and citation of relevant sources

 - Preparation and presentation of research assignments

 - Academic and general language foundations

 Students are assessed on their academic language, research and study skills across the following areas:

-On successful completion of Level 7 course (that is, when students have met the minimum Direct Entry requirements for their chosen UTAS degree course, students receive a Certificate of Completion and a Final Report.
+When students have met the minimum direct entry requirement for their chosen UTAS degree course students receive a Certificate of Completion.
 English language entry requirements differ for certain undergraduate and postgraduate coursework degrees.
-If you would like to confirm the English language requirement for your intended degree program, please check the faculty website or use the following information: http://www.international.utas.edu.au/static/EnglishRequirements.php .
+If you would like to confirm the English language requirement for your intended degree program, please check the following information: English language requirements.
 It is the responsibility of individual students to ensure awareness of the admission requirements for entry into intended courses of study.

 Both English and academic requirements apply for university course entry.